hefestosjs/docs/README.md

 await useCache.set(key, JSON.stringify(data));
 ```

-**renderHtml**
-With renderHtml, you can pass variables to the email template using `renderHtml("mails/file.nj", variable_name);`.
-For example:
+### renderHtml

+renderHtml is a utility function designed for rendering email templates with dynamic content.
+By passing variables to the email template, you can customize the content based on specific data.

+Example usage scenario for renderHtml:

+Rendering a marketing email template with a user's name

 ```typescript
 renderHtml("mails/marketing.nj", userName);
 ```

-We recommend keeping email templates in the mails directory.
+We recommend keeping email templates in the mails directory for better organization and maintainability.

-**File**
+You can import it like this: `import { renderHtml } from 'core/helpers';`.

+### File

-You can import the File module from "core/modules".
+The File module provides various utilities for handling file and directory operations.
+You can import the File module like this: `import { File } from 'core/modules';`.

 ```typescript
 // Used to check if a file or directory exists.